 And looking at the results now, I’d say it was worth the almost-frostbites.

-It perfectly encapsulates what snow days mean to the average urban Québécois: quiet and deserted city streets; a literally uphill battle against the slippery, crunchy snow; and a sentiment of tranquil solitude that is only ever found during wintry strolls.
+This perfectly encapsulates what snow days mean to the average urban Québécois: quiet and deserted city streets; a literally uphill battle against the slippery, crunchy snow; and a sentiment of tranquil solitude that is only ever found during wintry strolls.
 Or as I like to call them, Instawalks.

 Not too far from Quebec City, a 15-minute car ride to be precise, the vertiginous Montmorency Falls (actually the highest in the province of Quebec at 84 metres high, a whopping 30 metres higher albeit much narrower than the more iconic Niagara Falls) are simply magnificent come wintertime.